 If you have business savings, there can be a positive effect.
-Although deposit and savings rates don’t increase at the same pace as the prime rate, savings rates often increase when the prime rate rises.
-There is typically a lag time of 2-6 months after an increase in the prime rate.
+Although deposit and savings rates don’t increase at the same pace as the prime rate, savings rates often increase after the prime rate rises.

 Why Do Prime Rates Change?